Narcissistic abuse treatment centre

 Their treatment programme will include biochemical restoration, intensive psychotherapy, psychoeducation and complementary therapies.

-Our specialised psychotherapists use the most modern techniques such as EFT (emotional freedom technique) and eye-movement desensitisation and reprocessing therapy (EMDR) to help you process the abuse.
-We will also provide a live-in therapist who will stay in the same residence and be available for 24/7 emotional support.
+Our specialized psychotherapists use the most modern techniques such as emotional freedom technique (EFT) and eye movement desensitisation and reprocessing (EMDR) therapy to help you process the abuse.
+We will also provide a live-in therapist who will stay in the same residence and be available for 24x7 emotional support.

 We can provide treatment for narcissistic abuse in our residential treatment centre in Zurich and in London.